 The Guild and other Australia’s key retail industry groups have united to release a Retail Recovery Protocol for COVID-19 to assure the community, including retail employees and customers, that they can have confidence that retailers and shopping centres will continue to follow stringent public health guidelines, particularly as the community access essential services such as supermarkets, pharmacies and other goods and services.
 For further information, please refer to the Joint Media Release NRA SCCA SDA PGA ARA - Retail Recovery Protocol.

 For your State and Territory Government support, see Australian Capital Territory, New South Wales, the Northern Territory , Queensland , South Australia, Tasmania, Victoria, and Western Australia.
-The Fair Work Commission has produced an Information note – Government responses to COVID-19 pandemic.
-The current version (21 May 2020) is available at here.
+The Fair Work Ombudsman now has a Tools & resources during coronavirus page, available here.

 Any questions on this government business support, email firstname.lastname@example.org.